-The minimum air control setting is governed in manufacture to meet their requirements of Smoke Control exemption and as a result the appliance will NOT shut down completely when in the minimum air position setting.
+The minimum air control setting is governed to meet the requirements of Smoke Control exemption and as a result the appliance will NOT shut down completely when in the minimum air position setting.

 Fig. 2.
 Smoke Control Restrictor Position

 IMPORTANT INFORMATION